elastic/search-ui/packages/react-search-ui/README.md

 <a id="customcomponents"></a>

-## Creating your own components
+## Creating your own Components

 [back](#nav)

-We provide a fair variety of components out of the box.
-However, there most certainly will be cases where you find we simply don't have a component you need, or, the components we provide need extensive customization in order to work properly.
+We provide a fair variety of Components out of the box.
+However, there most certainly will be cases where you find we simply don't have a Component you need, or, the Components we provide need extensive customization in order to work properly.

-In this case, we provide a [Higher Order Component](https://reactjs.org/docs/higher-order-components.html), [withSearch](./src/withSearch.js), which gives you access to the applications core state and [Actions](#actions) (See [Working with Search UI outside of Components](#directsearchui)), which allows you to create your own components, connected to Search UI.
+In this case, we provide a [Higher Order Component](https://reactjs.org/docs/higher-order-components.html), [withSearch](./src/withSearch.js), which gives you access to the applications core state and [Actions](#actions) (See [Working with Search UI outside of Components](#directsearchui)), which allows you to create your own
+Components, connected to Search UI.

 Ex.
-Creating a component for clearing all filters
+Creating a Component for clearing all filters

 ```jsx
 import React from "react";